Tantalum–tungsten alloys

 Tantalum–tungsten alloys are in the refractory metals group that maintain useful physical and chemical properties even at high temperatures.
-The tantalum–tungsten alloys are characterized by their high melting points and the tension resistance.
-The properties of the final alloy are a combination of properties from the two elements: tungsten, the element with the highest melting point in the periodic table, and tantalum which has high corrosion resistance.
+The tantalum–tungsten alloys are characterized by their high melting points and tension resistance.
+The properties of the final alloy are a combination of properties from the two elements: tungsten, the element with the highest melting point, and tantalum, which has high corrosion resistance.

-The tantalum–tungsten alloys typically vary in their percentage of tungsten.
+Tantalum–tungsten alloys typically vary in their percentage of tungsten.
 Some common variants are: